la2050/archive/_projects/2018/connection-through-council.md

   - Adults getting sufficient social & emotional support
   - Participation in neighborhood councils
   - Rates of volunteerism
+category_other:
+  - LA is the best place to LEARN
+  - LA is the best place to CREATE
+  - LA is the best place to PLAY
+  - LA is the healthiest place to LIVE
 body_class: tangerine

 ---